-This arrangement can lead to some ethical issues should the property owner become distressed.
+This arrangement can lead to some ethical issues, should the property owner become distressed.
 For example, is the lease amount above market and therefore being used to inflate the property valuation?
 Is rent actually being paid?
 Is there a proper lease in place or just an internal handshake?
 Attorneys need to understand the set-up in order to know what is in bounds and what is outside the lines.
-This webinar looks at this leasing structure and examines the issues that may arise.

 David Levy is Vice President of Business Development for NRC Realty & Capital Advisors.
 NRC conducts structured sales, sealed bid sales, and auctions of all types of real estate and… Read More